Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Results

 \section{Results}

 Our big data of empirical human trajectory are based on the 4G communication records between base stations and mobile phones provided by one of the three major service providers in Shijiazhuang, the capital of Hebei province in China, from May $22^{\rm nd}$ to $28^{\rm th}$, 2017, and from June $3^{\rm rd}$ to $4^{\rm th}$.
-The original data include records from around 3 million users out of a total population of 10 million in the city and spans 9 days, including 2 weekends and 5 weekdays.
+The original data include records from around 3 million users out of a total population of 10 million in the city and span 9 days, including 2 weekends and 5 weekdays.
 To identify meaningful locations in the user trajectories, we divide the whole period covered by the dataset into 15-minute intervals (see Materials and Methods).
 If an individual stayed in the same location for more than 10 minutes in each interval, the location was recorded as a stop for that user.
 In addition, when we compute the similarity between the trajectories of individuals later, the division into time intervals facilitates the comparison of defined stops of individuals in each time interval.
-Other than this high-frequency mobility dataset in Shijiazhuang, we also used the dataset of residence and workplace from Shenzhen of China and the dataset of call detail records (CDR) from Abidjan of Cote d'Ivoire to cross-validate the results observed in Shijiazhuang (see Section S1 of the Supplementary Information (SI) for details).
+Other than this high-resolution mobility dataset in Shijiazhuang, we also studied the origin-destination dataset at peak hour (i.e. 7-8 a.m.) of 28 major cities in China to verify the results observed in Shijiazhuang (see Section S1 of the Supplementary Information (SI) for details).

 To study the benefit brought by home swapping, one has to obtain two pieces of essential information for each individual, namely (1) his/her location of residence and workplace, and (2) the members in his/her household who also commute.
 First, we used an individual's trajectory data from the 5 weekdays to infer his/her residence and workplace locations (Fig. 1A).
 In the subsequent analyses, for each individual, we infer his/her (1) residence location, based on the location he/she stayed for at least four nights in the 5 weekdays, (2) workplace location, based on the location where he/she stayed for at least 2 hours each day and spends the most time during the daytime in the 5 weekdays.
 Given that traffic congestion in urban central areas is particularly severe, we only studied the main urban area in Shijiazhuang, which contains nearly 420,000 anonymous commuter trajectory records (see Materials and Methods).
 Although individuals' residence and workplace locations are only inferred, such inference based on cell phone locations should be accurate; this leads to a much larger dataset compared to the data analyzed in conventional studies which are mainly based on surveys.